valiktor/valiktor/README.md

 For latest updates see [CHANGELOG.md](CHANGELOG.md) file.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/valiktor/valiktor/tags).